API Command: check_health

 Contains an <ip> element for each IP address which is shared between the primary and backup B Series Appliances.
 If no shared IP addresses are enabled, this element will not be returned.

 The date and time at which the last data sync occurred between the primary and backup B Series Appliances.
 Data is returned in ISO 8601 format.
 Also contains a ts attribute which displays the data sync time as a UNIX timestamp (UTC).

 Contains a string showing the status of the last data sync.

 Alternative Method - HTTP Status Check

-In addition to or alternative to using the API command above, you can use https://support.example.com/check_health to check the health of an appliance.
+In addition to or alternative to using the API command above, you can use https://support.example.com/check_health to check the health of a B Series Appliance.
 This returns an HTTP status of 200 if the probe is successful and 500 (Server Error) if not.
 While you will see a simple human-readable message showing success or failure, no other data is exposed.